 For FinTech start-ups, an effective content marketing strategy can harness influence within the sector, tip funding bids in their favour and drive sales.

 In the ever-evolving field of financial technology, it’s especially important for FinTechs to stand out from the crowd and position themselves on the edge of innovation.
-We look at how carefully planned content can help FinTech start-ups weather the storm as they aim to develop into sustainable, in-demand businesses.
+We look at how carefully planned FinTech copywriting can help start-ups weather the storm as they aim to develop into sustainable, in-demand businesses.

 According to figures released by HM Treasury, the sector received a record £2.1 billion investment in the first three quarters of 2017, an impressive figure considering uncertainty in the UK’s financial industry following the Brexit vote.
 Perhaps even more surprisingly, data from London & Partners also states that UK tech firms attracted approximately four times more funding in 2017 than Germany, France, Ireland and Sweden combined.
 One thing is certain: the market is buoyant for FinTech start-ups.

 Despite no shortage of funding opportunities, FinTech start-ups face a number of challenges as they navigate the journey to becoming an established company.
-Below, we take a look at some of the most common stumbling blocks and the way in which an effective content marketing strategy can help minimise them:
+Below, we take a look at some of the most common stumbling blocks and the way in which effective content strategy services can help minimise them:

 The rise and growing success of FinTech companies mean candidates are certainly not short of opportunities.
 To attract the best talent, start-ups have to work hard to outshine fellow recruiters.
 On top of this, as the sector experiences rapid growth, it is also experiencing a shortage of data scientists, developers and FinTech specialists which emphasises the need for start-ups to position themselves as attractive, innovative places to work.
 A content marketing strategy focused on positioning the business in this light is crucial in order to compete for and attract the best talent.
 Think punchy, engaging careers pages and fresh job descriptions that echo brand ethos.